jnscode/SimpleServer/README.md

 # SimpleServer
-A simple server and client.
+A simple server and client for test go networking.